Internships in Art

-- If sponsors require a letter verifying that you are registered for the course Internships in Art and will receive credit, please contact the Internships and Grants Administrator.
+- If sponsors require a letter verifying that you are registered for the course Internships in Art and will receive credit, please contact the Internships and Graduate Professions Advisor.

 - Apply for the NYU Wasserman Funded Internship Award offered every semester.
 The purpose of this $1,000 award is to provide financial assistance to students pursuing unpaid internships in the arts, education, public service and other not-for-profits.
 The deadlines and guidelines for applying are found on the Wasserman website.

 - International students must apply for Curricular Practical Training (CPT) via the NYU Office of International Students and Scholars (OISS) to receive work authorization and especially to receive any form of payment including hourly wage, travel reimbursement, stipend, etc.

 - Internships may be paid or unpaid.
 You may earn academic credit for paid internships.
 It is important to note that sponsoring organizations cannot offer academic credit as that is part of your degree completion through NYU and not overseen by outside entities.

 Majors in Studio Art, Costume Studies, and Visual Arts Administration receive weekly emails through the Department listserv with current Internships and Jobs in the Arts.
 These are people that have contacted us and these tend to be for the immediate future.
 These emails will provide some wonderful opportunities but by no means are they the only way to find an internship.
 Use your imagination and meet with the Internships and Grants Administrator for ideas.
 Visit the selected listing of internship sponsors on our website.